Kirkennan Estate Holiday Cottages Green Tourism Policy

 - When obtaining items for the holiday cottages we consider sustainability and look to reduce waste, to support local businesses and to purchase ethically.

 - Where appropriate we re-use or upcycle items for the holiday cottages.
 For example a number of the upgraded interior doors for the holiday cottages were sourced on Freecycle - an online community with the purpose of reducing usable items going to landfill.
+The new curtains in Woodsedge sitting room were cut down from quality second hand curtains (2021).
 When we get rid of items from the holiday cottages that are still usable we likewise offer them first on freecycle.
 Many other items have been purchased second hand.
+Since 2020 all new pillows and duvets are made from recycled bottles.

 - We purchase consumable items such as hand soap, washing up liquid, washing powder and cleaning fluids in bulk and refill containers with the aim to cut down on the use of plastics.
 We use items from the Bio-D range which uses ethically sourced ingredients and has been rated highly by The Good Shopping Guide in it's ethical rankings.
+We use eco-friendly disinfectant.
 We provide recycled toilet paper.
+You can read more about how we try to cut down on the use of single use plastics in our blog.
+In 2021 we took part in Plastic Free July and used this as impetus to take a close look at how to reduce plastics further.
+Substitutions made include purchasing wooden and natural bristle toilet brushes and natural fibre compostable dish sponges.

 - We use fairtrade coffee beans, tea and sugar which we purchase in bulk to reduce packaging.
+Since 2019 all new bedlinen and mattress covers have been organic fairtrade ones from Fou Furnishings.
 Some of the bedside lamps, bedcovers, rugs and cushions are also fairtrade.
+Since 2023 new towels have been bamboo as opposed to cotton.

 - Wood used to build the riverside hut, the photographic hide and to edge the vegetable beds is largely sourced from our own wind felled timber which is treated with non-toxic pine tar as a preservative.

 - We support local small businesses and artists when we can.
 We buy our milk from Roan's Dairy; we commissioned a local artist Pamela Grace to do the artwork for our logo, got a local designer to design our leaflet which is printed locally and use a local company to host and design our website.
-We have commissioned a stained glass window from Auchencairn based Caro Barlow which guests can enjoy in our riverside hut and are awaiting the installation of a mosaic in the walled garden by Scottish artist Helen Miles.
-We display photos from two photographers with local links in the cottages for sale at no commission: Jack Chapman and Jennifer Walker.
+We commissioned a stained glass window from Auchencairn based Caro Barlow which guests can enjoy in our riverside hut and a mosaic in the walled garden by Scottish artist Helen Miles.
+We have a woodcarving by Dalbeattie based chainsaw carver in Jock's Wood.
+We display art work within the cottages from artists with local links which are for sale at no commission.
+In 2021 we commissioned a map of Kirkennan from local artist Ann Butler.

 - We provide guests with a welcome pack of healthy seasonal produce from the Estate and encourage guests to make use of fresh herbs from the gardens.
 We also highlight the responsible collection and use of wild foods in our blogs.
-For example recent ones on wild garlic and elderflower cordial.
+For example ones on wild garlic and elderflower cordial and foraging.

 - Flowers for the cottages are grown organically on the Estate.